wwu-webtech/ashlar/README.md

   * [Component Libraries](https://www.drupal.org/project/components)
   * [UI Patterns](https://www.drupal.org/project/ui_patterns)

+You can install the required Component Libraries module via composer in the root of your `drupal-8.x.x` directory:

+    lando composer require drupal/components

+Enable it through the Drupal interface (under the **Extend** tab) or with drush:

+    drush en components

-Extract the module archives into the `drupal-8.x.x/modules` folder.
-Note: UI Patterns is optional, but this theme will not work unless Component Libraries is installed and enabled.
+UI Patterns is optional, but the theme will not work unless Component Libraries is installed and enabled.
+It can be installed with drush:

-In your browser, enable the modules under the **Extend** tab.
+    drush dl ui_patterns
+    drush en ui_patterns

 Clone Shila into the `drupal-8.x.x/themes` folder: